alvaradomjaime-dot/owl-tasks-sorting-service/README.md

 # Task Management Microservice (Sorting Service)

 ## Description
-[cite_start]This microservice provides automated sorting for task lists based on specific fields like title or priority level. [cite: 141]
+This microservice provides automated sorting for task lists based on specific fields like title or priority level.

 ## How to programmatically REQUEST data
-[cite_start]To request a sort, send an HTTP POST request to the microservice endpoint. [cite: 142, 143]
+To request a sort, send an HTTP POST request to the microservice endpoint.

 **Request Parameters:**
 - `tasks`: A list of task objects.